Julius Streicher: Trial and execution

 During his trial, Streicher displayed for the last time the flair for courtroom theatrics that had made him famous in the 1920s.
-He answered questions from his own defence attorney with diatribes against Jews, the Allies, and the court itself, and was frequently silenced by the court officers.
-Streicher was largely shunned by all of the other Nuremberg defendants.
-He also peppered his testimony with references to passages of Jewish texts he had so often carefully selected and inserted into the pages of Der Stürmer.
+He answered questions from his own defense attorney with diatribes against Jews, the Allies, and the court itself, and was frequently silenced by the court officers.
+He cited the works of Theodore Kaufman, who called for the genocide of Germans by mass sterilization, as justification for his claims about the Jewry's aggression against Germany.
+He also peppered his testimony with references to passages of Jewish texts that he also cited in the pages of Der Stürmer.

 Streicher was hanged at Nuremberg Prison in the early hours of 16 October 1946, along with the nine other condemned defendants from the first Nuremberg trial.
-Göring, Streicher's nemesis, committed suicide only hours earlier.
+Göring, Streicher's nemesis, had committed suicide only hours earlier.
 Streicher's was the most melodramatic of the hangings carried out that night.
 At the bottom of the scaffold he cried out "Heil Hitler!".
 When he mounted the platform, he delivered his last sneering reference to Jewish scripture, snapping "Purimfest!"
 Streicher's final declaration before the hood went over his head was, "The Bolsheviks will hang you one day!"
 Joseph Kingsbury-Smith, a journalist for the International News Service who covered the executions, said in his filed report that after the hood descended over Streicher's head, he said "Adele, meine liebe Frau!" ("Adele, my dear wife!").

-The consensus among eyewitnesses was that Streicher's hanging did not proceed as planned, and that he did not receive the quick death from spinal severing that was typical of the other executions at Nuremberg.
-Kingsbury-Smith reported that Streicher "went down kicking", which may have dislodged the hangman's knot from its ideal position.
-The bungled hanging may have been caused by an error on the part of the hangman, Master Sergeant John C. Woods.
+The consensus among eyewitnesses was that Streicher did not receive a quick death from spinal severing.
+As with at least several others, the bungled hanging was caused by the hangman, Master Sergeant John C. Woods.

-Streicher's body, along with those of the other nine executed men and the corpse of Hermann Göring, was cremated at Ostfriedhof (Munich) and the ashes were scattered.
+Streicher's body, along with those of the other nine executed men and the corpse of Hermann Göring, was cremated at Ostfriedhof (Munich) and the ashes were scattered in the Isar River.

 In literature

-Streicher is portrayed in detail, as a criminal psychopath in Philip Kerr's detective novel The Pale Criminal (1990).
+Streicher is portrayed in detail as a criminal psychopath in Philip Kerr's detective novel The Pale Criminal (1990).